flotiq/flotiq-docs/docs/API/content-type/deleting-ctd.md

     === "200 OK"

-        Returned when schema has been removed
+        Returned when the schema has been removed

     === "400 Validation error"

-        Returned when shema has not been removed
+        Returned when the schema has not been removed

         ```
         {